rburawes/rburawes.github.io/README.md

 	```

 3. Download and install PostgreSQL. http://www.postgresql.org/download
+4. Using PgAdmin or terminal create a database
-4. Use the sql below to create your sample database.
+5. Use the sql below to create tables on your db.

 	```
-	DROP TABLE IF EXISTS account;
+	<b>DROP TABLE IF EXISTS account;
 	DROP TABLE IF EXISTS salary;
 	DROP TABLE IF EXISTS employee;
 	DROP TABLE IF EXISTS user_role;